After Your Hearing

 You may get the judge’s decision on the day of the hearing or later.

-• If they agree with the IRB-RPD or IRB-RAD decision and say there was no error, you may need to leave Canada.
-Discuss next steps with your lawyer.
+• If the judge agrees with the IRB-RPD or IRB-RAD decision and says there was a legal mistake or a factual error, you may need to leave Canada.
+Discuss next steps with your lawyer if you have not done so already.

 Pre-Removal Risk Assessment (PRRA)